-This review compares the clinical effectiveness of ide-cel and cilta-cel for the treatment of adults with TCRMM who have received at least three prior lines of therapy, as well as belantamab mafodotin for adults with TCRMM who have received at least four prior lines of therapy in comparison with usual care (i.e., commonly used regimens for those exposed to \geq 3 and \geq 4 prior lines of therapy respectively).
-The primary patient-important outcomes included OS, PFS, overall reORR, and health-related quality of life (HRQoL).
+This review compares the clinical effectiveness of ide-cel and cilta-cel for the treatment of adults with TCRMM (majority with triple- or quad-refractory disease) who have received at least three prior lines of therapy, as well as belantamab for adults with triple-, quad- or penta-refractory multiple myeloma who have received at least four prior lines of therapy in comparison with usual care (i.e., commonly used regimens for those exposed to \geq 3 and \geq 4 prior lines of therapy respectively).
+The primary patient-important outcomes included OS, PFS, ORR, and health-related quality of life (HRQoL).
 The full scope of the review is detailed in the Data Sources and Searches section of the Report Supplement.